semmi88/semmi88.github.io/blog_posts/rubiks_cube.md

 And how can we find operations which almost commute?
 As a rule of thumb we can say that permutation operations "almost commute" if they barely intersect, if they only move a few elements in common.
 (This is not generally true, but a good enough assumption for our use case).
 To really understand all this, let's look at two examples.

-**And again, if you don't own a Rubik's cube, but want to follow along, just use this [neat online cube solver](https://rubiks-cube-solver.com/)**
+**And again, if you don't own a Rubik's cube, but want to follow along, just use this [neat online cube solver](https://rubiks-cube-solver.com/), which can also execute algorithms specified with the standard cube notation**

 ### RoCo